 Her Autism is my way of connecting with you, of getting to know you, and working with you.

 I lived my life trying to find ways to survive in a neurotypical world and I want to share those with you!

-I know that for me doing things the ways others commonly do them doesn’t always work, and I can’t wait to show you different ways to have amazing days.
+I know that for me, doing things the way others commonly do them doesn’t always work, and I can’t wait to show you different ways to have amazing days.

 Whether you have Autism, or are caring for someone who does, I look forward to our journey together!